SENSAAS/sensaas-flex/README.md

 **Documentation**: Full documentation is available at [https://github.com/SENSAAS/sensaas-flex/docs/SENSAAS-Flex-documentation.pdf](https://github.com/SENSAAS/sensaas-flex/blob/main/docs/SENSAAS-Flex-documentation.pdf)

-**Tutorial**: For a quick start with SENSAAS, we recommend watching the tutorial videos available on the dedicated YouTube channel: [videos](https://www.youtube.com/channel/UC3cjM1j8cQ-95ev0DNxRMOA)
+**Tutorial**: For a quick start with SENSAAS, we recommend watching the videos available on the dedicated YouTube channel: [videos](https://www.youtube.com/channel/UC3cjM1j8cQ-95ev0DNxRMOA)

 **Website**: A web server providing easy‑to‑use online versions of SENSAAS and SENSAAS‑Flex is also available at https://chemoinfo.ipmc.cnrs.fr